Background image

 Transforming observations through technology

 Yes, crows!
-As part of a multi-year partnership continuing into 2022, I’ve been working with volunteer researchers observing and studying the thousands of crows that roost in Lawrence, MA each winter.
+As part of a partnership that began in 2018, I’ve been working with volunteer researchers observing and studying the thousands of crows that roost in Lawrence, MA each winter.
 I provide insight and guidance when it comes to how we can use new and emerging technologies to enhance our ability to observe these birds in exciting new ways.

 Both of the below reports are treated as living documents, which we edit and update as time goes on, and share publicly with others in the community.